 Matthew 6:1 “Beware of practicing your righteousness before other people in order to be seen by them, for then you will have no reward from your Father who is in heaven.
 “Thus, when you give to the needy, sound no trumpet before you, as the hypocrites do in the synagogues and in the streets, that they may be praised by others.
 Truly, I say to you, they have received their reward.
 But when you give to the needy, do not let your left hand know what your right hand is doing, so that your giving may be in secret.
 And your Father who sees in secret will reward you.

 I try to imagine the glory of the rapture and our being caught up in the air to be with Jesus forever.
 I think of the moment we will be with our Lord and the unspeakable joy that follows.
-I cannot think to far before I realize that I must appear before the Judgement Seat of Christ, where all of my work will be laid upon the foundation and it will be tried by fire.
+I cannot think too far before I realize that I must appear before the Judgement Seat of Christ, where all of my work will be laid before the Lord and it will be tried by fire.
 Once the fire is poured out….will anything be left?
 Only that which was done to the glory of God will remain.
 Will I suffer loss?
 If my work was for anything else but God the answer is yes…….I will be saved, but only as through fire.
 In the Bible, there is certain rewards and responsibilities given to us based on the purity of our work here.
 It is consistent with scripture to know that if we are faithful to the Lord with what he has entrusted us with in this life, then we will be entrusted with more in His kingdom.

 Colossians 3:17 And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.